JonPSmith/GenericServices/README.md

 - Standard CRUD commands using EF6 that can link to any class through C# Generics.
 - Can work directly on the class connected to the database OR via a DTO to shape the data.
-- Does automatic, convention-based mapping between data and DTO class properties.
+- Does automatic, convention-based mapping between data and DTO classes via [AutoMapper](https://github.com/AutoMapper/AutoMapper/wiki).
 - Good extension points to handle specific issues like loading a dropdownlist for the UI.
 - There are normal and async versions of all CRUD commands.